ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 He snorts, "It dawned on me that everyone didn't know about everything that happened in Athebyne, that those deaths were—"

-His voice catches on the word, and he can feel himself about to spiral into the same self-destructive pattern he's been fighting all day.
+His voice catches ay the words, and he can feel himself about to dive into the same self-destructive pattern he's been fighting all day.

 "Don't," Sloane hisses, eyes blazing blue, "Don't you fucking dare."

 He takes a breath, and when he speaks again his voice is quieter, more controlled.

-"I just...
-I was standing there listening to it being said aloud and the fact that Imogen knew you both, that you were all probably childhood friends."
+"Not everyone knows why Liam died, maybe just how, and they think it's at my father's orders only not knowing I'm the reason they were prompted.
+That's why Maiselle and Catriona looked so damned confused while Imogen was talking.
+I'm just another cloaked Venin; I'm sitting next to you in class, sleeping in the dormitories, eating the same food.
+They just can't tell how evil I am yet.
+And I was standing there listening to it being said aloud and the fact that Imogen knew you both, that you were all probably childhood friends..."

-His eyes drift to her face, and for a moment he sees it again—Liam's features in hers, the same eyes, the same grin, the same face that had haunted him earlier, "That you being that close to me caused such a visceral reaction in her.
+His eyes wander to her face, and for a moment he sees it again—Liam's features in hers, the same eyes, the same grin, the same face that had haunted him earlier, "That you being that close to me caused such a visceral reaction in her.
 It reminded me of what I see every time I look at you."

 His eyes stick to the braids crawling across the crown of her head to where they end just beneath her shoulder blades.

-"It just reminded me that I have no fucking right to want you the way I do."
+"It just reminded me that I have no fucking right to want you the way I do.
+And that I take even when I don't mean to.
+Like my signet.
+It is an unavoidable truth."

 Sloane's eyes search around his lap, then find him again.

 "I don't think there's anything that I can say to help you lessen the burden of guilt, Dain.
 But, I forgive you.
-For that part you think you played.
+For that part you played.
 We can talk about it more tonight if you want, you can tell me everything that happened from start to finish.
 If that's what it takes to help you live with yourself, it's a conversation we'll have to have."

 Forgiven.